 - Inaccurate Part Count: If the part count is inaccurate, you may need to select a single part count path, or confirm that the part counting data point is incrementing consistently.
 There is also a chance the machine may be part counting in warmup/setup mode.

-- No Part Count: Check the config file to ensure the part count data point is configured correctly.
+- No Part Count: Check the adapter script to ensure the part count data point is configured correctly.
 Check the threshold, and compare it with the diagnostic timeline to see if the voltage consistently hits the threshold/time delay to trigger part count.
-For reference on config files, refer to our Knowledge Base article I/O - V1 Configuration Overview.
+For reference on adapter scripts, refer to our Knowledge Base article I/O - V1 Adapter Script Overview.

 - Inaccurate Part Count: If the part count on a machine is inaccurate, please follow the same steps outlined above.